-- Slope determining what equipment can be used - The Resource Management Act 1991, the Heritage NZ Pouhere Taonga Act 2014 and any other relevant legislation - Safety how to ensure the operation is completed in a safe and legal manner - Soil and water how to avoid, remedy or mitigate impacts on soil and water - Ecosystems potential rare or threatened species and how to manage, managing in accordance with the New Zealand Forest Accord (1990) and the Code of Environmental Practice (ECoP) - Possible sites of cultural, architectural, historical, ecological economic or religious significance to tangata whenua tangata whenua are to be consulted in regard to all planned harvest sites - Financial outcomes plan the operation to ensure it meets current market demand and provides a return on investment - Offsite impacts plan to minimise any adverse impacts on people or the environment outside of the forest
+- Slope determining what equipment can be used - The Resource Management Act 1991, the Heritage NZ Pouhere Taonga Act 2014 and any other relevant legislation and regulations - Safety how to ensure the operation is completed in a safe and legal manner - Soil and water how to avoid, remedy or mitigate impacts on soil and water - Ecosystems potential rare or threatened species and how to manage, managing in accordance with the New Zealand Forest Accord (1990) and the Code of Environmental Practice (ECoP) - Possible sites of cultural, architectural, historical, ecological economic or religious significance to Tangata Whenua Tangata Whenua are to be consulted in regard to all planned harvest sites - Financial outcomes plan the operation to ensure it meets current market demand and provides a return on investment - Offsite impacts plan to minimise any adverse impacts on people or the environment outside of the forest

-Harvesting Operations
+Harvest Operations

-All operations will be undertaken by harvest and transport contractors who have been selected for their quality of service and understanding of the Manager's Environmental Standards, associated SOPs, Health and Safety Management Systems (HSMS) and the Archaeological & Waahi Tapu Sites and Discovery SOP.
+All operations will be undertaken by harvest and transport contractors.
+The Manager selects contractors for their quality of service and their understanding of the Manager's Environmental Standards, associated SOPs, Health and Safety Management Systems (HSMS), and the SOPs relating to Archaeological & Waahi Tapu Sites and Discovery and Rare, Threatened & Endangered Species.